martinfleis/sdss22-workshop/README.md

 ## Annotation

-Martin will walk you through the fundamentals of analysis of the structure of cities.
+Martin & James will walk you through the fundamentals of analysis of the structure of cities.
 You will learn what can be measured, how to do that in Python, and how to use those numbers to capture the patterns that make up cities.
 Using a real-life example, you will learn every step of the method, from data retrieval to detection of individual patterns.

+## Acknowledgement

+The following acknowledgement applies to James D. Gaboardi (affiliation 4) only:

+> This manuscript has been authored in part by UT-Battelle LLC under contract DE- AC05-00OR22725 with the US Department of Energy (DOE).
+The US government retains and the publisher, by accepting the article for publication, acknowledges that the US government retains a nonexclusive, paid-up, irrevocable worldwide license to publish or reproduce the published form of this manuscript, or allow others to do so, for US government purposes.
+DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan).